Qhronology logo

 Extensive documentation#

-All of the functions, classes, and methods in each of the various submodules have been rigorously detailed in their respective sections within the documentation.
+All of the objects in each of the various submodules have been rigorously detailed in their respective sections within the documentation.
 This includes multiple examples of usage for each, aiding the user’s understanding of every available feature.

 _images/diagram_bloch_sphere-dark.png _images/diagram_bloch_sphere-light.png